edithdaria/Readme-Generator/README.md

 ## Installation
-install node application. then run the following: npm i
+Install node application.
+Then, run the following: npm i

 ## Usage
 In your commandline, while in the directory where your index.js file is, run "node index.js".
 Output will be generated in the same directory with name "README.md"